Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

 We also consider information pooling at the forecasting stage, by calculating forecast combinations.
-Forecast combinations find widespread application in the forecasting literature (Elliott and Timmermann 2016, Chauvet and Potter 2013) on the grounds that individual models are likely to be misspecified and that combining forecasts from different models should increase efficiency compared to individual forecasts.
-Measuring the performance of combined forecasts helps give a sense of how useful it is in practice to establish rankings of predictors.
-If combined forecasts turn out to outperform forecasts from every individual model, then the information contained in poorly-ranking predictors should not be discarded.
-We combine the iterated forecasts produced by single-predictor VAR models using two different weighting schemes.
+Forecast combinations find widespread application in the forecasting literature (\citealt{ElliottTimmermann2016}, \citealt{ChauvetPotter2013}) on the grounds that individual models are likely to be misspecified and that combining forecasts from different models should increase efficiency compared to individual forecasts.
+Measuring the performance of combined forecasts helps give a sense of how useful it is in practice to establish rankings of predictors: if combined forecasts turn out to outperform forecasts from every individual model, then the information contained in poorly-ranking predictors should not be discarded.
+We combine the forecasts produced by single-predictor VAR models using two different weighting schemes.
 Let $w_i$ denote the weight assigned to model $i$ and $M$ the number of models to be combined.
 The simplest approach consists in using an equal-weighted average of the forecasts, i.e., $w_i^{equal} = 1/M$.
-There is ample empirical evidence that equal weighting performs well for point forecasts (e.g., Stock and Watson 2003) and often outperforms more sophisticated weighting strategies (Elliott and Timmermann 2016, Smith and Wallis 2009).
+There is ample empirical evidence that equal weighting performs well for point forecasts (e.g., \citealt{StockWatson2003}) and often outperforms more sophisticated weighting strategies (\citealt{ElliottTimmermann2016}, \citealt{SmithWallis2009}).
 The second approach is Bayesian model averaging (BMA).
-In particular, since the value of the BIC for model $i$ provides an asymptotic approximation to its marginal likelihood, the BMA weights are approximated by $ w_i^{bma} = \exp(-0.5 BIC_i) / \left[\sum_{i=j}^{M} \exp(-0.5 BIC_j) \right] $.
+In particular, since the value of the BIC for model $i$ provides an asymptotic approximation to its marginal likelihood, the BMA weights are approximated by $ w_i^{bma} = \exp(-0.5 BIC_i) / [\sum_{i=j}^{M} \exp(-0.5 BIC_j) ] $.
 The weights are computed recursively across estimation windows.